 This year’s Fellow Awards, presented by program sponsor Accenture for the eighth year, will kick-off on March 18 with a virtual event that celebrates Ray Ozzie.
 Events for Raj Reddy, Andy van Dam, and Lillian Schwartz will follow in June, September, and December respectively.

-Learn more about upcoming events for CHM’s 2021 Fellow Awards.
+Learn more about this year’s honorees and the 2021 Fellow Awards.